Heavy vehicles in Italy: the implementation of the AFIR Regulation

 Speakers

-Francesco Turati, Sales Steering & Future Mobility Manager of MAN Truck *
+Francesco Turati, Sales Steering & Future Mobility Manager - MAN Truck & Bus Italy

 Redesigning the territory: Planning and Ecological Transition the case of Emilia-Romagna